Phil and Teds Parade Review

-Phil and Teds is an international company and marketer of award-winning products for babies.
+International company, Phil and Teds, is a creator and marketer of award-winning juvenile gear.
 The company has been creating gear for 20+ years under brand names like Mountain Buggy and Mokopuna.
-Phil and Teds has been honored with three Red Dot awards and offers various products that include backpack carriers, strollers, travel gear, car seats, and more.
+Phil and Teds have been honored with three Red Dot awards and offers various products that include backpack carriers, strollers, travel gear, car seats, and more.

-The Parade earned a 1 of 10 for parent comfort.
+The Parade offers the worst overall parent comfort results in the group.
 The shoulder strap, waist and back padding on this option is poor.

 The inability to adjust the shoulder straps tight enough means little ones are hanging too far away from the wearer making it feel off balance.
 This design puts excess pressure on the collar bones and front of the shoulders.

 The waist belt is just as disappointing and is the worst for support.
 The torso length of the Parade can't be adjusted at all, so if your torso is longer or shorter than the pack, you'll end up feeling parts digging into your back because there is little padding to protect you from the poor fit.

 Some testers feel that the frame of the pack or pack legs poked them in the behind or top of the rear end and the lack of adjustability meant this problem wasn't resolvable.
 Overall, testers reported they wouldn't want to wear this pack for very long.

-The Parade earned a 2 of 10 for child comfort with the lowest result in the group.
+The Parade disappoints for child comfort with the lowest result in the group.
 This pack has a 5-point harness with shoulder straps with padding only around the chest buckle.

 The straps are easy to adjust by lifting the buckle and tightening the belt.
 The seat bottom is reasonably wide, well-padded and can be moved by pulling on the front strap to raise to a higher position.

 The cockpit where the baby sits is too big, even for our larger test baby, which resulted in little ones flopping around inside it, which is uncomfortable for them and the wearer.